Ellsworth Might Just Be One of Maine’s Best-Kept Secrets

 Ellsworth continued to develop in the 20th century with improvements in infrastructure, such as paved roads and electricity.
 Today, it is a thriving community that attracts tourists and residents alike with beautiful scenery and rich history.

-As you walk through Ellsworth’s charming streets, it’s hard not to feel a sense of wonder at all that has happened here throughout history.
-From its early agricultural roots to its important role in industrialization, Ellsworth has played a key part in shaping Maine’s past and continues to shape its present today.
+As you walk through Ellsworth’s charming streets, it’s hard not to feel a sense of wonder at all that has happened here.
+From its early agricultural roots to its important role in industrialization, it has played a key part in shaping Maine’s past and continues to shape its present today.

 Interesting Facts & Trivia